 Lost & Found

-There is a large bin in the vestibule outside the nurses office where lost items are placed.
+There is a clothing rack and bins in the vestibule outside the nurse’s office where lost items are placed.
 Children and parents should check frequently for lost items.
 Please label everything with at least your child’s first and last names.
 If you are comfortable writing their current classroom or your phone number on the items, the chance of them getting back to their rightful owner increases enormously.

 Although students are not encouraged to bring cell phones to school due to the possibility of loss, theft or damage, we understand that many families want their children to have a cell phone to contact parents before or after school hours.
 If a student chooses to bring a cell phone to school, it must be turned “OFF” during the school day and placed where it will not be accessed during the instructional day.
 If the phone is seen during the instructional day, it will be confiscated and turned in to the office.
 Parents will be contacted to come to school and pick up the phone at their convenience.

 Toys and Other Personal Belongings